seuleepy/Dynamic-IP-Adapter/README.md

 To evaluate, dataset can be downloaded from [dreambooth](https://github.com/google/dreambooth).

 ## Result
+This is the inputs.
+<img src="https://github.com/user-attachments/assets/20abecac-7898-4fa3-96de-5e8f71ad3c4c" width="332" height="156"/>

 In this image, Dynamic model is a linear model.

-<img src="https://github.com/user-attachments/assets/20abecac-7898-4fa3-96de-5e8f71ad3c4c" width="332" height="156"/>

 <img src="https://github.com/user-attachments/assets/e7375bab-d5a9-4659-934d-da95d899b165" width="350" height="566"/>